kristianmandrup/markoa/README.md

 let page = config.app;
 ```

-`App` should return a nested collection of page configs instead if a single page config.
+`App` should return a nested collection of page configs instead of returning a single page config.
 This nested config should then be iterated and a route (with data etc.) generated for each.

+This infrastructure change has already been started in App in:

+-	page/pages.js
+-	resolver/index.js
+-	resolver/pages/

+This needs a bit more work (~2-3 hrs estimate).

 ### App Meta data and inheritance